The Best Professional Soil Test Kit

 Organic Additions

-The nutrient recommendations are fantastic but also know that in order to build organic matter, you’ll need to add organic material like compost, shedded leaves, straw, or crop residues to name a few.
-Rx Soil does a great job of addressing major nutrient deficiencies and the small deficiencies will correct themselves with organic matter.
+The nutrient recommendations are fantastic but also know that in order to improve your soil quality, it’s good to add organic matter too.
+Specifically, you could add organic material like compost, shedded leaves, straw, or crop residues to name a few.

 Compost